How the Coronavirus Crisis is Transforming Business Models and Analytics

 Changes to insurance

-COVID-19 has created major shifts in customer priorities and operational models for insurance providers.
+The COVID-19 business impact has created major shifts in customer priorities and operational models for insurance providers.
 A few facts worth knowing:

 - 18% of life insurance policyholders requested relief from premium payments.